B8396 - Basic IT Skills

 Teaching tools

-Teaching materials are available on the Virtuale platform and could be reached through the link on the teacher webpage.
+Teaching materials are available on the Virtuale platform and can be reached through the link on the teacher webpage.

 Office hours